 You don’t always have to start from scratch.
 Before you jump into extensive lab testing, take a thorough look at the existing data.
 This includes any preclinical studies, clinical data, or post-market surveillance you have on your device or similar predecessor devices.
 You should also conduct a literature review on the materials used in your device.
 If a material has a long history of safe use in a similar application, that information can be powerful evidence to support your safety argument.
 This step helps you build on established knowledge and can justify a more targeted, risk-based testing approach.

-Integrate with Your Risk Management Plan
+Connect Your BEP to Risk Management

 Your BEP doesn’t exist in a vacuum.
 It is a critical input for your overall risk management process, as defined by ISO 14971.
 The biological hazards identified in the BEP must be fed into your risk management file, where the associated risks are analyzed, evaluated, and controlled.
 This integration ensures that biological safety is considered within the broader context of all potential device risks.
 The two documents should work together, with the BEP providing the biological safety evidence and the risk management plan showing how you’ve addressed any identified risks to ensure the device is safe for patients.